C0DYM/Local-Meshcore-Config/README.md

 | Transmit Power | **22 dBm** |

 **Note on transmit power (SX1262):**
-The LoRa transceiver (SX1262) has a **max TX power of 22 dBm**.
+The LoRa transceiver has a **max TX power of 22 dBm**.
 If your device has an embedded amplifier, the additional gain is not shown in the app.
 Setting **22 dBm** should max the lora transceiver’s Tx output, but the actual radiated power may be higher depending on hardware.

 ### Defaults and Coding Rate
-Most settings can remain at defaults — the local recommendation is **Coding Rate = 8**.
+Most settings can remain at defaults — the recommendation is **Coding Rate = 8**.

 Increasing Coding Rate from **5 → 8** applies additional error correction to improve long-range links and resist noise, at the cost of data speed.
-If the region becomes saturated with devices later, we may reduce Coding Rate to improve efficiency.

-**Note:** Devices can communicate when Coding Rate differs, but best practice is to match CR=8 for consistent performance across the mesh.
+Devices can communicate when Coding Rate differs, but best practice is to match for consistent performance across the mesh.
+Rebooting the radio will be necessary to apply the new settings.

-### Companion Repeat Mode ⚠️ Advanced
+### ⚠️ Companion Repeat Mode ⚠️
-**Leave Companion Repeat Mode OFF** unless you are coordinating a Meshtastic-style, ad-hoc operation (details in the Repeat Mode section).
+**Leave Companion Repeat Mode Off** unless you are coordinating a Meshtastic-style, ad-hoc operation (details in the Repeat Mode section).

 ---

-## Public Info (All Devices)
+## Public Info

 ### Node Naming
 You will probably want to change the name of your companion device.
 This is optional but recommended.
 Use a prefix so others can identify which devices you own.